 But be careful: these two skis are certainly not for beginners, rather for real racers who do not want to compromise and go to their limits!

-Innovative curve: Fischer RC4 The Curv DTX and Fischer RC4 The Curv Ti
+The perfect turn: Fischer RC4 The Curv M/O Plate, Fischer RC4 The Curv DTX and Fischer RC4 The Curv GT

-Fischer shows itself to be even more idiosyncratic and experimental with the RC4 The Curv series.
-The special feature: the triple radius allows better control and power transmission throughout the turn - from the exact turn initiation to the precise glide phase on the edge to the final acceleration at the end of the turn.
+Fischer is even more unconventional and experimental with the RC4 The Curv series.
+The special feature: the Triple Radius enables better control and power transmission throughout the entire turn - from the exact turn initiation to the precise gliding phase on the edge to the final acceleration at the end of the turn.

-The racing ski off the norm of the series is the Fischer RC4 The Curv DTX.
-With DIAGOTEX TM, it also features the innovative diagonal carbon grid, which helps resist centrifugal forces in high-speed turns to stay perfectly on track.
-Further enhancing the track-perfect performance is the new M-Track binding plate.
-This makes it the perfect ski for extremely demanding skiers who demand everything from their material.
-With the Fischer The Curv Ti there is a slightly toned-down version, in which the M-Track plate has been swapped for something tamer.
-So the ski remains cornering, but is much less aggressive and is perfect for harmonious, playful turns.
+A somewhat tamer and easier to ski but still very sporty version is the Fischer RC4 The Curv DTX.
+With Diagocarbon, it also features the innovative diagonal carbon grid, which helps resist centrifugal forces in high-speed turns to stay perfectly on track.
+Tracking performance is further enhanced by the M-Track binding plate and fibreglass bridge.
+This makes it the perfect ski for demanding skiers who demand a lot from their equipment without wanting to overexert themselves too much.

 "Playful" is one of the keywords that first come to mind about Fischer's new RC One series.
 "Versatile" is the other.
 That's because with this series, Fischer set out to develop skis that are so easy to ski and so maneuverable that they allow skiers who may not yet be technically perfect to take advantage of all the opportunities the slopes have to offer and improve in the process.